 What else do I need to know?

-If you’re worried about addiction, most online sportsbooks will offer self-exclusion and also deposit limits to ensure excess funds are not deposited.
+If you’re worried about addiction, most online UK betting sites and gambling sites will offer self-exclusion and also deposit limits to ensure excess funds are not deposited.

 Signing up via PayPal or Skrill is a great idea to keep on top of your finances and ensure huge deposits are not transferred from credit or debit cards.

 Most companies will contact you via email or text to offer information about ‘unmissable’ offers or promotions but it is possible to opt out of any communication whatsoever.

 It is also recommended to keep looking for new betting sites UK as they are popping up more so now then ever before, keen to get a piece of the action.
 These new sites need to offer something a little more enticing than the big, well known bookmakers can get away with.